 Our novel DNA base pair creates an expanded genetic alphabet

-The 'genetic alphabet' of DNA constitutes two base pairs (A–T and G-–C).
-In a major breakthrough in synthetic biology, Synthorx's scientific founder Dr. Romesberg and his team have crafted another base pair d5SICSTP and dNaMTP (abbreviated X-–Y) that can be replicated in vivo.
-The incorporation and in vivo replication of X—Y into DNA expands the genetic alphabet, allowing for the increased storage of information and the incorporation of multiple non-natural amino acids into new, unique proteins.
+The ‘genetic alphabet’ of DNA constitutes two base pairs (A–T and G–C).
+In a major breakthrough in synthetic biology, Synthorx’ scientific founder Dr. Romesberg and his team have crafted new base pairs, including d5SICSTP and dNaMTP (abbreviated X–Y), that can be replicated, maintained, transcribed, and subsequently translated in vivo.
+The expansion of the genetic alphabet with X and Y allows for the increased storage of information and the incorporation of novel amino acids into new, unique proteins.

 The expanded genetic alphabet.
 (Review)

 D.A.
 Malyshev, F.E.
 Romesberg.
 Angew Chem Int Ed Engl (2015) 54:11930-11944.

 A semi-synthetic organism with an expanded genetic alphabet

 D.A.
 Malyshev, K. Dhami, T. Lavergne, T. Chen, N. Dai, J.M.
 Foster, I.R.
 Corrêa, F.E.
 Romesberg.
 Nature (2014) 509:385-388.

 Natural-like Replication of an Unnatural Base Pair for the Expansion of the Genetic Alphabet and Biotechnology Applications